 There is also a lake here if you want to keep hiking another 30 minutes more, but Daniel and I opted out.
 Instead, we decided to turn around and continue on the trek, so I can’t tell you if it’s worth the walk.

-After we got back to the valley, we walked through a strange sandy wasteland, then by a beautiful blue lake.
-Finally, we reached the third campsite around 1pm.
-Luckily we had a beautiful day, so we spent the afternoon playing cards, sitting by the river, and enjoying the fresh air and sunshine.
+After we got back to the valley, we walked through a strange sandy wasteland, which (strangely) culminated in a blue lake.
+Finally, we reached the third campsite around 1 pm.
+It was early but we had a beautiful day, so we spent the afternoon playing cards, sitting by the river, and enjoying the fresh air and sunshine.

-If you’re short on time and need to cut the Santa Cruz trek from four days to three, you could skip the side hike to the mountain lookout, and continue the last four hours from camp to Cashapampa.
+If you’re short on time and need to cut the Santa Cruz trek from four days to three, you can also skip the side hike to the mountain lookout and continue the last four hours from camp to Cashapampa.

 The last day of the trek!
-When you solo hike Santa Cruz, this is both a blessing, because you know you can finally get rid of your heavy pack, and a curse, because it means heading back to reality.
+When you hike Santa Cruz without a guide this is both a blessing, because you know you can finally get rid of your heavy pack, and a curse, because it means heading back to reality.

 The first two hours of day four are flat and beautiful, winding along the riverside.
 Eventually, though, we found ourselves heading downhill for another two hours.
 Finally, we reached Cashapampa at 11am.

 At the end of the trek is a small town where you can buy lunch and a few celebratory beers while you wait for the next collectivo to pass by, which it seems like they do every hour or so.

 Due to our small snafu above, we ended up getting back Huaraz, dropping off our gear, and finally returning to our apartment around 4pm.
 A shower and a hot meal never felt so good 🙂